robfatland/nexus/bash/index.md

 - [vscode](https://robfatland.github.io/nexus/vscode)

-## Brief note on running Linux on a PC running Windows
+## Linux on a PC running Windows

-It is convenient to have a local ("laptop") instance of Linux running.
-This is facilitated on PCs running Windows via a feature called the **Windows Subsystem for Linux (WSL)**.
+It is convenient to have a local ("laptop") instance of Linux.
+This is facilitated on PCs running Windows via a *feature* called the **Windows Subsystem for Linux (WSL)**.
-This allows us to run Linux environments without setting up a full-blown VM on the PC.
+This allows us to run Linux without needing a VM to run on the PC.

-When setting up a hosted Linux environment in this context: Be sure to activate and use the Windows Subsystem for Linux ***version 2*** (WSL-2).
+When setting up a hosted Linux environment in this context: Activate and use the Windows Subsystem for Linux ***version 2*** (WSL-2).
 See which version is active by opening a Command Prompt window as Administrator and issuing `wsl -l -v`.
 To change from WSL 1 to WSL 2: `wsl --set-version Ubuntu 2`.